stilyanov/Healthcare-Appointments/README.md

 ## Technologies
 - **Backend:** Java (Spring Boot)
-- **Database:** H2 Database (for development), MySQL (for production)
+- **Database:** MySQL (for production)
 - **Build Tool:** Gradle

 ## Usage

 1. The API will be available at http://localhost:8081.
-	2. Use tools like Postman or curl to interact with the API endpoints.
+2. Use tools like Postman to interact with the API endpoints.

 ## API Endpoints

+- GET /appointments/book/{doctorId}: Retrieve available appointment times for a specific doctor on a given date.
-	•	GET /appointments: Retrieve all appointments
+- GET /appointments/user/{userId}: Retrieve all appointments for a specific user.
-	•	GET /appointments/{id}: Retrieve a specific appointment
+- GET /appointments/{appointmentId}: Retrieve details of a specific appointment by its ID.
+- GET /appointments/patient/{patientId}: Retrieve all appointments for a specific patient.
+- GET /appointments/doctor/{doctorId}: Retrieve all appointments for a specific doctor.
+- GET /appointments/all: Retrieve all appointments with full information.
-	•	POST /appointments: Create a new appointment
+- POST /appointments/book/{doctorId}: Book a new appointment with a doctor.
-	•	PUT /appointments/{id}: Update an existing appointment
-	•	DELETE /appointments/{id}: Delete an appointment
+- DELETE /appointments/delete/{id}: Delete an appointment by its ID.

-Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-For more information, visit the repository.